phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 const myRadioButtonGroup = new AquaRadioButtonGroup( someProperty, items, {
   // the label and help text description for the whole radio button group.
   labelContent: 'My Radio Button Group',
-  descriptionContent: 'This is a radio button group that provides options for something.'
+  descriptionContent: 'Choose an option that does something.'
 } );

 // optional context responses that describe the result of the changing Property